UniMath/UniMath/INSTALL.md

-- Memory limits: pull requests are tested automatically by "travis" at github, and at that point, a memory limit is imposed to ensure reproducibility of results to and to prevent excessive memory usage.
+- Memory limits: pull requests are tested automatically by "travis" at github, and at that point, a memory limit is imposed to ensure reproducibility of results and to prevent excessive memory usage.
 To apply the same memory limit on your own machine before submitting a pull request, add `LIMIT_MEMORY=yes` to the `make` command line.
 Unfortunately, under Mac OS X, such memory limits are ineffective, so you may prefer to run the test